-With the above flags specified, every master VTTablet also turns into a watchdog.
+With the above flags specified, every primary VTTablet also turns into a watchdog.
 If any 2PC transaction is left lingering for longer than twopc_abandon_age seconds, then VTTablet invokes VTGate and requests it to resolve it.
 Typically, the abandon_age needs to be substantially longer than the time it takes for a typical 2PC commit to complete (10s of seconds).

 The usual default values of MySQL are sufficient.
 However, it is important to verify that the wait_timeout (28800) has not been changed.
 If this value was changed to be too short, then MySQL could prematurely kill a prepared transaction causing data loss.